harsh-apcr/Data-Structures-Java/README.md

-# Data-Structures-Java
+# Data-Structures library for java 8.0 or above

-This repository will contain important data structures which you can use in java 8.0 or above
+This repository contains usefull ready-to-use implementations of generic data structures in java, implementable in 8.0 or above.